 Therapy for Highly Sensitive Persons

-Exploring Holistic therapy: A Guide for Highly Sensitive People
+Exploring Holistic Therapy: A Guide for Highly Sensitive People

 Do you shift into overwhelm when you're overcome with overstimulation?